LOS ANGELES PROBATE

 CREATING A SPECIAL NEEDS TRUST IN LOS ANGELES CALIFORNIA

 As special needs attorneys, we gear our planning based on personal experience.
-When leaving an inheritance to a special needs child, much attention should be given to the selection of the trustee and the special needs language as well as the expected cost of living of the child.
+When leaving an inheritance to a special needs child, such as one with autism or other disability, much attention should be given to the selection of the trustee and the special needs language as well as the expected cost of living of the child.
 California Special Needs Lawyers can address each special needs issue specifically and individually.

 WHO CAN CREATE A SPECIAL NEEDS TRUST?